consbio/trefoil/docs/cli.md

 ## Create a mask from a shapefile

 `mask` will create a NetCDF file with a binary mask created from features in a shapefile.
-Currently uses a template NetCDF file to determine the geographic dimensions and projection against which to rasterize the shapefile.
+Currently uses a template NetCDF file to determine the geospatial dimensions and projection against which to rasterize the shapefile.

 This is typically used to mask in areas within an area of interest, and mask out